trustgraph-ai/trustgraph/README.md

 - **Private LLM Inferencing**

-*In addition to support for all major LLM APIs, deploy and manage open models connected to all of the agentic data infrastructure*.
+*Support for all major LLM APIs or deploy and manage open models directly integrated with the platform*.

-- **Agentic GraphRAG**
+- **Three-Dimensional Multi-Tenancy**

-*Deploy intelligent agents with context awareness.
-Bring your own ontology for easy integration into interconnected systems*.
+*3 layers of isolation with flows for processing logic, collections for data access, and tool groups for multi-agent.*

-- **Production Ready**
+- **Container-First**

-*Containerized deployment with Docker/Kubernetes support.
+*Containerized deployments with Docker or Kubernetes.
 Built for enterprise scale with monitoring, observability, and management*.

 - **MCP Integration**

 *Native support for MCP enables standardized agent communication with third-party tools and services while maintaining data sovereignty*.

-- **Full Stack Visibility**
+- **Observable by Design**

 *3D visualization of knowledge graphs.
-Grafana dashboard for observability*.
+Prometheus metrics and Grafana dashboards track latency, throughput, costs, and errors*.

 ## Why TrustGraph?